hyperagent.js is a JavaScript library for consuming HAL hypermedia APIs in the browser.

 Embedded resources

-Embedded ressources are exposed via the embedded
+Embedded ressources are exposed via the embedded attribute of the Resource

 object and can be accessed either via the expanded URI or their currie.